You Can't Always Get What You Want: Games of Ordered Preference: Games of Ordered Preferences

 For clarity, we present an explicit formulation of \cref{eqn:goop-MPCC} in the following running example.

 \textbf{Running example.} For our running example, we have three priority levels for each vehicle, $\ie, \numlevels^i = 3, ~\forall i \in [2]$.
 For this simple case, we can see how the dual variables become \emph{induced} primal variables for the outermost problem.
-We begin with the innermost level ($k^i=3$), the intermediate level ($k^i=2$) problem becomes:
+Beginning with the innermost level ($k^i=3$), the intermediate level ($k^i=2$) problem becomes:

 The \ac{kkt} conditions for \cref{eqn:goop-intermediate-level} define the feasible set of the outermost ($k^i=1$) problem: